jgtz/StableMotifs/README.txt

 Quine-McCluskey_algorithm

-An implementation of the Quine-McCluskey_algorithm in the ìTerm.javaî and ìFormula.javaî classes were retrieved in 2013 from http://en.literateprograms.org/Quine-McCluskey_algorithm_(Java)?action=history&offset=20110925122251.
-The ìTerm.javaî and ìFormula.javaî classes are available under the MIT License.
+An implementation of the Quine-McCluskey_algorithm in the ‚ÄúTerm.java‚Äù and ‚ÄúFormula.java‚Äù classes were retrieved in 2013 from http://en.literateprograms.org/Quine-McCluskey_algorithm_(Java)?action=history&offset=20110925122251.
+The ‚ÄúTerm.java‚Äù and ‚ÄúFormula.java‚Äù classes are available under the MIT License.

 ------------
 VI)	COPYRIGHT